A person calculating with a blue calculator beside a yellow cup and potted plant on a wooden desk.

 • Total Fringe Benefits: $7.00 per hour

-For contractors managing how to calculate prevailing wage fringe benefits, a detailed breakdown of wages and benefits is required.
+For contractors managing how to calculate fringe benefits, a detailed breakdown of wages and benefits is required.
 Each employee's payroll should specify:

 2. Fringe benefit amount paid in cash or benefits